labordynamicsinstitute/ldilab-manual/_sources/94-03-private-data.md

 There are two ways to run code using the data in this folder:

+### Run all programs from within this folder

-1. Run all programs within this folder, do not take the data out of this folder.
-However, you will need to transfer log files and output back to your regular "cloned" folder (i.e. `aearep-3756`).
+1. Copy all programs to this folder, do not take the data out of this folder.
+2. However, you will need to transfer modified code, log files, and output back to your regular "cloned" folder (i.e. `aearep-3756`), so that you can commit all changes (including to code files) back to the repository (this may require manual tracking of changes).

+### Run from regular folder, reference data in restricted-data folder

-2. More robust, but a bit more work, is to modify the code to reference the confidential data every time it is called.
+More robust, but maybe a bit more work, is to modify the code to reference the confidential data every time it is called.

 - In the `config.do`, is a line `global sdrive ""`.
-Modify that line to read `global sdrive "L:\Restricted-Access-Data\aearep-3756-nda_Implicit"`
+Modify that line to read `global sdrive "L:\Restricted-Access-Data\aearep-3756"`
 - Run the code in its usual location.
 When the code encounters (absent) confidential data in the usual location, it will break/stop.
 - Everywhere you encounter references to confidential data in the code, e.g., `use "${datadir}/mysuper.dta"`, modify the code to reference the L-drive: `use "${sdrive}/mysuper.dta`.
-  - commit all code modifications and log files as you normally would.
+- commit all code modifications, output, and log files as you normally would.

 ## Examples